ragFurlan/concepts/microservices/README.md

 - **Monolithic Architecture** is a software architecture pattern where a single application is built as a single system.
 It is built as a single package and deployed on a single server or cluster of servers.
     - **Problems**:
-        - Scalability - In a monolithic architecture, all components need to be scaled together, which can result in wasted resources and reduced performance
+        - Scalability: In a monolithic architecture, all components need to be scaled together, which can result in wasted resources and reduced performance

-        - Deployment time - longer deployment times and increased risk of downtime or errors during deployment
+        - Deployment time: longer deployment times and increased risk of downtime or errors during deployment

-        - Testing - When they grow in size and complexity, it can be difficult to isolate and test specific components without affecting the rest of the application
+        - Testing: When they grow in size and complexity, it can be difficult to isolate and test specific components without affecting the rest of the application

-        - Technology stack - In a monolithic architecture, all components are built using the same technology stack, which can limit flexibility and innovation
+        - Technology stack: In a monolithic architecture, all components are built using the same technology stack, which can limit flexibility and innovation

     - **Benefits**:
-        - Simplicity - Monolithic architecture is relatively simple to implement and manage.
+        - Simplicity: Monolithic architecture is relatively simple to implement and manage.

-        - Familiarity - Many developers are familiar with monolithic architecture and have experience building applications using this approach
+        - Familiarity: Many developers are familiar with monolithic architecture and have experience building applications using this approach

-        - Performance - Monolithic applications can be highly performant, particularly if they are well-designed and optimized.
+        - Performance: Monolithic applications can be highly performant, particularly if they are well-designed and optimized.

-        - Maintainability - It can be easier to make changes or updates to the application without introducing new bugs or breaking existing functionality.
+        - Maintainability: It can be easier to make changes or updates to the application without introducing new bugs or breaking existing functionality.
         - Cost-effectiveness

 - **Microservices** are a software architecture pattern where an application is built as a set of small, independent services, each performing a single specific function.
 Each service can be developed, deployed, and scaled independently without impacting the other services
     - **Problems**:
-        - Increased complexity - higher degree of complexity in terms of deployment, management, and testing
+        - Increased complexity: higher degree of complexity in terms of deployment, management, and testing

-        - Distributed systems management - services are often deployed across multiple servers or containers, which can make it difficult to manage and monitor the entire system
+        - Distributed systems management: services are often deployed across multiple servers or containers, which can make it difficult to manage and monitor the entire system

-        - Data consistency and integrity - data may be stored in multiple databases or data stores, which can make it difficult to ensure data consistency and integrity across the entire system
+        - Data consistency and integrity: data may be stored in multiple databases or data stores, which can make it difficult to ensure data consistency and integrity across the entire system

-        - Service availability and reliability - the overall system's availability and reliability can be affected if one of the services goes down
+        - Service availability and reliability: the overall system's availability and reliability can be affected if one of the services goes down

-        - Integration challenges - they may be written in different programming languages, use different data storage technologies, and have different communication protocols.
+        - Integration challenges: they may be written in different programming languages, use different data storage technologies, and have different communication protocols.
 This requires a robust integration strategy

         - Cust

     - **Benefits**:
-        - Technology stack - This allows development teams to work on independent services, with different technologies and at different paces.
+        - Technology stack: This allows development teams to work on independent services, with different technologies and at different paces.

         - It has greater flexibility, scalability and resiliency.